prettier/prettier/docs/cli.md

 > To run your locally installed Prettier – prefix with `npx`, such as `npx prettier --help`, or `yarn prettier --help` if you use Yarn.

 To format a file in-place, use `--write`.
-You might want to commit your code before doing that the first time, just in case.
+(Note: This overwrites your files!)

 In practice, this may look something like: